 A different type of analysis brought us to a similar expectation value.
 We call this evaluation the \emph{triangle difference}, (\textbf{TD}).
 The reason for this name is that we evaluated the following difference:

 The reason to evaluate such difference stemmed from the possibility that the sum of two distances, between words x and y, and y and z, might be smaller than the distance between x and z.
 If such were the case, then it would be sensible to redefine the distance between two words such that it minimizes all possible NGD sums:

-for all words $y$.
+over all words $y$.
 Of course, it is not practical to consider all possible $y$.
 The triangle difference, however, is only violated by extremely rare exceptions, so it is not necessary to perform such minimization.
 Nevertheless, we proceeded to evaluate the expected triangle difference for each of our sets.
 They were 0.69, 0.79, and 0.60, for the first, second, and third sets, respectively.
 Combining them, they yield an expected triangle difference of 0.67.
-This, of course, is close to the expected value of \textbf{NGD}, as the triangle difference for random words is
+This, of course, is close to the expected value of NGD, as the triangle difference for random words is

-Therefore, the expectation value of the triangle difference should be equal to the expectation value of the \textbf{NGD}.
+Therefore, the expectation value of the triangle difference should be equal to the expectation value of the NGD.
 A rough average of our expectation values obtained through each method is 0.7.

-\section{Notes Regarding \textbf{NGD}}
+\section{Notes Regarding NGD}

-In an arduous effort to find a set of words that would violate the triangle difference, we obtained a set that illustrates a few interesting properties of \textbf{NGD}.
-The set consists of the words \textit{Rolling Stones}, \textit{Beatles}, and \textit{salmonflies} and it is, among the many word sets that we attempted, the only one that violates the triangle difference.
+In an arduous effort to find a set of words that would violate the triangle difference, we obtained a set that illustrates a few interesting properties of NGD.
+The set consists of the words \texttt{Rolling Stones}, \texttt{Beatles}, and \texttt{salmonflies} and it is, among the many word sets that we attempted, the only one that violates the triangle difference.
 Our first evaluation of the pertinent distances is given as $\NGD_1$ in Figure \ref{1}.

-As can be observed, the \textbf{NGD} between \textit{Rolling Stones} and \textit{salmonflies} (1.06) is slightly higher than the addition of the Google distances between \textit{Rolling Stones} and \textit{Beatles}, and between \textit{Beatles} and \textit{salmonflies} (1.04).
-Therefore, our first observed property of \textbf{NGD} is that, even in the rare cases in which the triangle difference is violated, it is not by much.
-Furthermore, it is important to indicate that our example worked because of the high propensity that people have to misspell the word beetle as beatle, thus decreasing the distance between \textit{Beatles} and \textit{salmonflies}.\\ The second property that we observed, which deserves much attention, is the \textbf{NGD} dependence on the Google server to which a user connects.
-A second evaluation of the distances in question yielded the following result:
+As can be observed, the NGD between \texttt{Rolling Stones} and \texttt{salmonflies} (1.06) is slightly higher than the addition of the Google distances between \texttt{Rolling Stones} and \texttt{Beatles}, and between \texttt{Beatles} and \texttt{salmonflies} (1.04).
+Therefore, our first observed property of NGD is that, even in the rare cases in which the triangle difference is violated, it is not by much.
+Furthermore, it is important to indicate that our example worked because of the high propensity that people have to misspell the word beetle as beatle, thus decreasing the distance between \texttt{Beatles} and \texttt{salmonflies}.